Empirical evidence of Large Language Model's influence on human spoken communication: Population-level replication in academic YouTube talks

 \paragraph{arXiv} The arXiv dataset contains abstracts from research papers that were published on the arXiv website.
 We used the arXiv API\footnotemark to extract 150 papers from five different categories, namely Computer Science, Electrical Engineering and Systems Science, Mathematics, Physics, and Statistics, each month from 2019 to 2022.
 All categories were further divided into 133 subcategories, and we gathered 7182 abstracts in total.

 \paragraph{bioRxiv} The bioRxiv abstracts were gathered using the bioRxiv API.\footnotemark We ran a brute force query from the start to the end of the month for 4 years (2019-2022).
 We collected 60 papers per month, which was 2,880 papers in total.
-Both arXiv and bioRxiv accounted for 10,000 unique abstracts.

 \paragraph{Nature} Nature abstracts were collected using the search engine on the Nature website.
 The process involved querying for up to 20 pages, each displaying 50 results.
 Our goal was to collect between 7,000 and 10,000 abstracts to match a comparable size of our other datasets.
 To achieve this, we ran a query without specific search terms, focusing on publications from 2019 to 2023.
 The results were sorted in two ways: ascending and descending per year.
 This dual sorting approach yielded over 8,000 unique abstracts, sufficient for our purposes.